 The power factor in network model parameter is set to 0.95.

 The diversity allowance for the LV circuit level is defined as the amount by which the aggregate maximum demand load determined for that network level exceeds the estimated demand at the time of system simultaneous maximum load.
-The aggregate maximum demand is calculated by aggregating agreed import capacities for users in Measurement Class C or E and estimated capacities for users in Measurement Class A, F or G.
+The aggregate maximum demand is calculated by aggregating agreed import capacities for users in Measurement Class C or E (excluding users with Domestic Aggregated or CT and Non-Domestic Aggregated or CT) and estimated capacities for users in Measurement Class A, F or G and those with Domestic Aggregated or CT and Non-Domestic Aggregated or CT that have Measurement Class C or E.

 For the tariffs before revenue matching listed below, the unit costs calculated by the formula above are allocated to the capacity charge.
 The exceeded capacity charge for half hourly settled demand users, except unmetered users, is calculated using the same formula, but with the customer proportion set to zero.